-- The ductwork can be attached directly to the factoryprovided flanges around the unit's supply and return air openings.
-Be sure to use flexible duct connections at the unit. - 2.
+- a.
+The ductwork can be attached directly to the factory-provided flanges around the unit's supply and return air openings.
+Be sure to use flexible duct connections at the unit. - b.
 For "built-up" curbs supplied by others, gaskets must be installed around the curb perimeter flange and the supply and return air opening flanges.